smccauliff/zookeeper-example-project/README.md

 # zookeeper-example-project
-This is an example of doing dynamic configuration with zookeeper.
+This is an example of doing dynamic configuration and leader election with zookeeper.